Daemonophobic/bsf-setup/README.md

 # Aware BSF Setup
-The Breaching Simulation Framework uses Docker Compose to set up a multi-container application.
+A-ware BSF uses Docker Compose to set up a multi-container application.
 It includes three services: an API, a front-end, and a MongoDB database.
-Docker Compose will help set up with ease.
+Docker Compose will help set these applications up with ease.
 You can follow the instructions to [Installation](#installation).

 ## Table of Contents
 - [Services](#services)